plon/Bard-Discord-bot/README.md

 1. Open a terminal or command prompt

-2. Navigate to the directory where you installed the ChatGPT Discord bot
+2. Navigate to the directory where you installed the Bard Discord bot

 3. Run `python3 main.py` or `python main.py` to start the bot